Sharadh/sharadh.github.io/_posts/2021-01-19-tech-debt-mental-model.md

 _<sup>*</sup>This obviously isn't financial advice, and neither is this post about credit card debt.
 This is just meant as an illustrative example._

 ## Summary
 I hope this post helped give you (and your team) a common starting point to reason about your tech debt, and have more nuanced conversations.
-To help kickstart, here's a tl;dr that captures 80% of all the words above:
+To help kick-start, here's a tl;dr that captures 80% of all the words above:

 1. Tech debt is like any other debt - taking on a responsible amount will infuse your project with funds for growth.
 2. Like other debt, learn to reason about the rate of interest and what you _can_ afford to pay back.